ULGE20010 - Intermediate German (B1)

 - Semester one: One written test (20%) in week 12, one presentation - individual or in groups (10%) from week 7 or 8, one dossier consisting of two independently researched tasks (10%) to be submitted in week 12.

-- Semester two: One dossier consisting of two independently researched tasks (10%) to be submitted in week 9; Goethe-Zertifikat B1 Examination (Oral, Listening, Reading and Writing) 50%, on Saturday 19 May 2018.
+- Semester two: One dossier consisting of two independently researched tasks (10%) to be submitted in week 9; Goethe-Zertifikat B1 Examination (Oral, Listening, Reading and Writing) 50%, on Saturday in May 2019, date to be confirmed.
+NB: The Goethe grade will be modified in order to conform with university regulations..

 Nature and timing of feedback